andrewanggoh/instagram-account-engagement-analysis/README.md

   <img width="913" height="687" src="https://github.com/user-attachments/assets/af2a5550-c1b8-4fb4-9025-e767c025dac3">
 </p>

-### Engagements and Completion Rates by Video Duration
+### Engagements and Completion Rates by Video Durations

-- Longer videos tend to generate higher engagement, with the highest median seen in videos over 60 seconds (479), followed by those 45–60 seconds long (417).
-In contrast, very short videos (0–15 seconds) show the lowest median engagement, indicating that overly brief content may offer less value or appeal to the audience.
+- Videos longer than 15 seconds generally drive higher engagement, with medians ranging from 315 to 479, while videos shorter than 15 seconds record the lowest median engagement (148).
+This indicates that longer formats can generate roughly two to three times more interaction, suggesting overly brief content may offer less value or appeal to the audience.
 - The highest average completion rate is for videos over 60 seconds (44.66%), while the other durations fall within 37.43%–38.96%, indicating that videos of 60 seconds or longer tend to deliver a 5–7% higher retention rate.

 <p align="center">
   <img width="913" height="687" src="https://github.com/user-attachments/assets/2d29304c-a61f-4f35-995c-f508046f37d9">
 </p>

-### Engagements by Posting Time
+### Engagements by Posting Times

 - The heatmap of median engagement across posting times suggests no consistent pattern.
 While certain time slots (e.g., 4 AM Sunday and 3 AM Tuesday) show higher median engagement, posting time does not appear to be a dominant driver of engagement.